oppia/creator-documentation/docs/contributor/voiceover.rst

                     :alt: Delete recording
                     :scale: 35 %

 When you have finished recording voiceovers for a card, you will notice the card is now a different colour in the **Exploration Overview**.
-The progress status bar also changes and tells you how many cards are left.
+The progress status bar also changes and indicates how many cards are left.

-6. Finally click |publishchanges| to save all changes.
+6. Finally, click |publishchanges| to save all changes.
 You can always return back to the **Translation** screen from the Contributor Dashboard and continue recording voiceovers for this chapter.
 You won't be able to submit voiceovers for any other chapter until the currently assigned one is completed.

 .. |publishchanges| image:: /images/publish_changes.png
                     :alt: Publish changes
                     :scale: 45 %

+7. Your completed, recorded voiceover will be reviewed by an Oppia reviewer.

 .. important::